-Sesamoiditis is a common ailment of the plantar forefoot, causing pain in the ball of the foot specifically under the big toe joint.
-The sesamoid bones are very small bones which are located under the big toe joint within the tendons that run to the big toe.
-They are similar to the knee cap, acting to increase the leverage of the tendons that control the big toe.
-Due to their location and function they are subjected to massive pressure and forces every time the big toe is used to push the foot forward.
+Sesamoiditis causes pain at the ball of the foot, beneath the big toe joint.
+Sesamoiditis develops when your sesamoid bones, the two very small bones located under the big toe joint, are irritated or injured.
+Sesamoid bones are embedded in a tendon, much like the kneecap, acting to increase the leverage of the tendons that control the big toe.
+Due to their location and function, sesamoid bones are subjected to massive pressure and forces every time the big toe is used to push the foot forward.

-Sesamoiditis typically presents gradually, starting as a mild ache increasing gradually where it can become an intense throbbing.
-People participating in activities and sports that involve repetitive, excessive loading of the ball of the foot such as dancing, sprinting or even walking often suffer from this condition.
-People with boney, higher arched feet, marked flat feet or those who tend to run on the ball of their foot also tend to be more prone to sesamoiditis.
+While anyone can develop sesamoiditis, those participating in activities that involve repetitive loading of the ball of the foot such as in dancing, sprinting or even walking, are more likely to suffer from this condition.
+People with prominent foot bones, higher arched feet, markedly flat feet or those who tend to run on the ball of their foot also tend to be more prone to sesamoiditis.

 In severe cases or following a true fracture of the sesamoids, surgery may be required to remove the damaged or fragmented sesamoid bone.
-Also in some cases, due to reduced blood supply there may be delayed or absent healing and a surgical review is warranted.
+In some cases, due to reduced blood supply, there may be delayed or absent healing and a surgical review is warranted.